qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

 ### Behavior of the phase and detuning when adding new samples with *play_at()*

-When the user wants to use the *play_at* command to add samples to a time stamp that is already existing (i.e. the specified time index is lower than the current length of the baked sequence), the baking automatically performs the appropriate changes of phase and detunings that were fixed by the settings set when filling the given timestamp for the first time.
+Changed in 0.3.1:
-To do that, we have within the code what we call a *phase_track*, and a *freq_track*, which basically store in memory the list of phases and detunings at each timestamp.
+The *play_at()* command will add the operation with the current frame and detuning, regardless of the phase and detuning that were set at that time.

 # The negative wait